MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 - [Data Box](https://docs.microsoft.com/azure/databox/data-box-overview) with 80-TB usable capacity per device for medium-to-large datasets.
 - [Data Box Heavy](https://docs.microsoft.com/azure/databox/data-box-heavy-overview) with 770-TB usable capacity per device for large datasets.

-This article specifically talks about how to use the Data Box to migrate your file share content to SharePoint.
+This article specifically talks about how to use the Data Box to migrate your file share content to SharePoint Online.

 ## Requirements and costs